gazingatnavel/ucf-spring2017-cis3360-program1-hillcipher/README.md

 This is a bash shell script that automates testing of the hillcipher program for UCF Spring 2017 CIS 3360 program assignment 1.

-The shell script (run-test-cases.sh) will work for a C source code file named 'hillcipher.c'.
-(See below for possible modifications for java files.)
+The shell script (run-test-cases.sh) will work for a C source code file named hillcipher.c or a Java source file named hillcipher.java.

 Here's what it does:

-1. Compiles the file 'hillcipher.c' to a 'hillcipher' executable.
+1. For C source, compiles the file 'hillcipher.c' to a 'hillcipher' executable.
 Prints a message if 'hillcipher.c' fails to compile.
+For Java source, compiles the file 'hillcipher.java' to 'hillcipher.class'.
 2. Runs the 'hillcipher' executable for each key file (e.g., 'inkey1.txt') and text file (e.g., 'infile1.txt'), and writes the output to a file (e.g., 'out-key1-file1.txt').
 Prints a message if the 'hillcipher' executable crashes.
 3. Compares the output file to the sample output file and prints either 'PASS' or 'fail (output does not match)'.